 - Use panko, egg, and flour to coat the chicken.

-As you can see, easy as 1,2,3, deep frying Chicken Katsu is a simple three-step method, and with tonkatsu sauce, you’ll get a restaurant quality dish!
+As you can see, as easy as 1,2,3, deep frying Chicken Katsu is a simple three-step method, and with tonkatsu sauce, you’ll get a restaurant-quality dish!

 Tips for Making the Best Chicken Katsu